clethrill/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 *An adventure for five 3rd-level characters.*

 In this arc, the players travel to the gloomy village of Barovia, which has been ravaged by death and despair in the wake of Strahd’s revival.
-When the players arrive at the barricades, they meet Ismark, the eldest child of the village’s recently wounded burgomaster.
+When the players arrive at the barricades, they meet Ismark, the eldest child of the village’s recently wounded mayor.

 At the Blood of the Vine Tavern, the players learn that the village has been under attack by Strahd’s undead horde each night for the past six nights—and that the horde is expected to return at dusk.
 In exchange for food, shelter, and information, Ismark asks the players to take up arms alongside the Barovians and prepare to defend the village’s fortifications against the onslaught of the dead.

-After successfully defending the barricades, the players learn that Strahd has personally invaded the burgomaster’s mansion, killing Ismark’s father and biting his sister, Ireena.
-With the village’s burgomaster dead, Strahd formally withdraws the horde from the village, allowing Ismark, Ireena, and the players to pick up the pieces.
+After successfully defending the barricades, the players learn that Strahd has personally invaded the mayor’s mansion, killing Ismark’s father and biting his sister, Ireena.
+With the village’s mayor dead, Strahd formally withdraws the horde from the village, allowing Ismark, Ireena, and the players to pick up the pieces.

 The following morning, Ismark asks the players to help bring their father’s remains to the local church for burial, escort Ireena to Vallaki, and ask the Vistani seer Madam Eva how Strahd can be defeated.
-Upon delivering the Burgomaster's coffin to the church the following dawn, the players can meet Doru, Father Donavich's son, who Strahd transformed into a vampire spawn as punishment for his rebellion.
+Upon delivering the Mayor's coffin to the church the following dawn, the players can meet Doru, Father Donavich's son, who Strahd transformed into a vampire spawn as punishment for his rebellion.
 The players then face a choice: Will they destroy Doru, as Father Donavich requests—or spare him?

 > [!design]+ **Design Note: Arrival in Barovia**
 > The players’ arrival in the village of Barovia has been substantially reworked to create a strong inciting incident for the campaign, ensuring they have an immediate and concrete reason to seek out Madam Eva’s Tarokka reading, an opportunity to form relationships with the villagers of Barovia, and personalized stakes in seeing Strahd defeated.